-Continuous inkjet (CIJ) is an established, and versatile, technology for date and batch code printing across food, FMCG, industrial and medical industries.
+Continuous inkjet (CIJ) is an established, and versatile, technology for date and batch code printing across food, FMCG, and other manufacturing industries.
 CIJ offers high-speed printing, excellent print adhesion and reliability over long hours of operation.
-The extensive range of standard, coloured and specialist inks means that can be printed on nearly any substrate and in the toughest of production environments.
+The extensive range of standard, coloured and specialist inks means that you can print on nearly any substrate and in the toughest of production environments.
 As well as standard black or coloured inks, you can also print with thermochromic (colour-change) inks, sterilisation-resistant inks, low VOC inks and even food-safe inks for when the print comes into direct contact with your product.

 Setting up your date code ‘messages’ or ‘labels’ can be made easy by creating pre-programmed formats, customisable layouts and automatic Use By or Best Before date calculations.
 You can create and store 100s of messages and the flexible password protection system can control user access to prevent unauthorised changes being made to your date codes.

-If your coding takes place in a refrigerated environment, the heated print head maintains consistent print quality by minimising the impact of the temperature on the ink.
-An IP65 rating also means that your printers can withstand wet or dusty production environments.
+If your coding takes place in a refrigerated environment, the heated print head in our alphaJET continuous inkjet printers maintains consistent print quality by minimising the impact of the temperature on the ink.

-Thermal inkjet is a cartridge-based alternative to CIJ for high-resolution coding onto cartons and sleeves.
-The growing range of available inks mean that TIJ is now suitable for printing onto a wider variety of substrates, including plastic, foil, film and even metal.
-With a similar touchscreen menu system to alphaJET CIJ printers, you have lots of flexibility for creating and storing date code messages.
+With a similar touchscreen menu system to alphaJET CIJ printers, the betaJET verso TIJ gives you lots of flexibility for creating and storing date code messages.
 For date code printing, you would typically need just one print head, but you can add additional print heads for also printing bar codes, 2D codes or more detailed product information.